 Rwanda and its president, Paul Kagame, accuse the DRC and its army of backing the Democratic Forces for the Liberation of Rwanda (FDLR), a Congo-based mainly Hutu rebel group that includes some fighters who were involved in the genocide.

 What sparked the resurgent crisis?

-Last November, M23 rebels struck at several Congolese army positions in North Kivu, near the borders with Uganda and Rwanda.
-The rebels have made advances that include the overrunning of a Congolese military base in May and taking control of Bunagana, a trading town near the border with Uganda, in June.
+Last November, M23 rebels struck at several Congolese army positions in North Kivu province near the Uganda and Rwanda borders.
+The rebels have made advances that include overrunning a Congolese military base in May and taking control of Bunagana, a trading town near the border with Uganda, in June.

-Bintou Keita, who as head of MONUSCO is the top U.N. official in the DRC, warned in June that M23 posed a growing threat to civilians and soon might overpower the mission’s 16,000 troops and police.
+Bintou Keita, U.N. special representative to the country and head of MONUSCO, warned in June that M23 posed a growing threat to civilians and soon might overpower the mission's 12,500 military personnel.

 The rebels want implementation of a 2013 pact known as the Nairobi agreement, signed with the DRC government, that would grant them amnesty and reintegrate them into the Congolese army or civilian life.

 MONUSCO itself has been blamed for some of the continuing insecurity.
 At least 36 people, including four U.N. peacekeepers, have been killed since late July during protests in the region against the mission.

 On July 31, two civilians were killed and others wounded when U.N. peacekeepers began shooting at a border post in the northeastern DRC town of Kisindi, near Uganda, an incident that "outraged" U.N.
 Secretary-General António Guterres.
 The Congolese government is investigating.
 In early August, it also ordered the U.N. to withdraw the mission's spokesperson, Mathias Gillman, saying his "indelicate and inappropriate remarks" exacerbated tensions between the mission and civilians in North Kivu.